 Big data is a powerful tool.
-Defined as very large (huge) datasets that can be analyzed computationally to reveal patterns, trends and associations – especially in connection with human (i.e. customer) behavior and interactions – big data can lead to substantial breakthroughs and more solid business decisions for those who learn how to leverage it properly.
+Defined as very large (huge) datasets that can be analyzed computationally to reveal patterns, trends and associations – especially in connection with human (i.e. customer) behavior and interactions – it can lead to substantial breakthroughs and more solid business decisions for those who learn how to leverage it properly.

 Having the ability to analyze and draw insights from all available data – both structured and unstructured, online and offline – helps organizations grow their business and make informed strategic moves.
-A powerful big data platform enables organizations to ask and answer more questions, allows for a more accurate decision-making process, and can truly empower the workforce.
+A powerful platform enables organizations to ask and answer more questions, allows for a more accurate decision-making process, and can truly empower the workforce.

 As such, it’s no surprise the market is growing.
 Revenue for big data software and services are projected to increase from $42 billion in 2018 to $103 billion in 2027, attaining a compound annual growth rate (CAGR) of 10.4%.
-What’s more, as part of this forecast (reported by Statista), Wikibon estimates that the worldwide big data market is growing at an 11.4% CAGR between 2017 and 2027 – from $35 billion to $103 billion.
+What’s more, as part of this forecast (reported by Statista), Wikibon estimates that the worldwide market is growing at an 11.4% CAGR between 2017 and 2027 – from $35 billion to $103 billion.

 (Image source: statista.com)

 The growth is indeed unstoppable, and organizations across a wide variety of industries are set to benefit – provided they’re prepared.
 Sales and marketing, research and development, supply chain management, workplace management and operations are where advanced analytics, are making the greatest contributions to revenue growth today, according to McKinsey Analytics’ study ‘Analytics Comes of Age’.

 But big data and advanced analytics are of course complicated subjects enough in their own right, let alone when it comes to figuring out the best strategies for implementing big data initiatives at the enterprise.